martinmoscovich/posts/Javascript Debugging - Part II.md

 ### Introducing node.js

-Back end development in Javascript is quiet new.
+Back end development in Javascript is quite new.
 The platform that made it possible is  [node.js][2].
 According to their site:

 > Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.